Apply a document understanding model in Microsoft SharePoint Syntex

 After selecting the site, select the document library to which you want to apply the model.
 In the sample, select the Documents document library from the Contoso Case Tracking site.

-Since the model is associated to a content type, when you apply it to the library it will add the content type and its view with the labels you extracted showing as columns.
-This view is the library's default view by default, but you can optionally choose to retain the current library view or to use a new view with model information and file thumbnails.
+Because the model is associated to a content type, when you apply it to the library it will add the content type and update the default view with the labels you extracted showing as columns.
+However, you can select Advanced settings to optionally choose to retain the current library view or to use a new view with model information and file thumbnails.
 If you choose to keep the current library view, the new views with model information are still available under the library's view menu.

 Select Add to apply the model to the library.

-On the model home page, in the Libraries with this model section, you should see the URL to the SharePoint site listed.
+On the model home page, in the Where the model is applied section, you should see the name of the SharePoint site listed.

 Go to your document library and make sure you are in the model's document library view.
-Notice that if you select the information button next to the document library name, a message notes that the document library has a model applied to it.
+Select Automate > View document understanding models.

-You can the select View active models to see details about any models that are applied to the document library.
+On the Review models and apply new ones page, select the Applied tab to see the models that are applied to the document library.